PostgreSQL

 SSH Port

-The number of port on SSH server to connect.
+Specifies the number of the port on the SSH server to connect.

 SSH Private Key